On rank one log del Pezzo surfaces in characteristic different from two and three: Applications

 As a byproduct of Section \ref{sectiontigers} we also get the following:

 \begin{theorem} Let $S$ be a rank one log del Pezzo surface over an algebraically closed field of characteristic $p>5$ and $C$ a curve in $S$.
 Suppose that $K_S+C$ is anti-nef and log canonical.
-Then $(S,C)$ lifts to characteristic zero over a smooth base. \end{theorem} \begin{proof} Immediate from the classification in Section \ref{sectiontigers}. \end{proof}
+Let $\pi: \tilde{S} \rightarrow S$ be the minimal resolution.
+Then $(\tilde{S},\operatorname{Ex}(\pi) + \tilde{C})$ lifts to characteristic zero over a smooth base. \end{theorem} \begin{proof} Immediate from the classification in Section \ref{sectiontigers}. \end{proof}